Mitzi Carter

 Bio

-These stories stayed with me on my long interdisciplinary route through academia and fieldwork.
-My research investigates how people living in militarized spaces like Okinawa, make sense of their lives and how they come to understand local, national and global security.
-Because life situated within Okinawan partial sovereignty is always shaped by the rubric of national security, my long term ethnographic research centers on the people most vulnerable to the discursive claims of security talk — women, children, mixed race Okinawans, military personnel of color, and economically insecure US military personnel.
-By doing long-term, multi-sited fieldwork, I was able to note patterns in how ideas of flow, commercialized forms of hybridity and "third space" ideologies operate to dodge some disciplining effects of state power for these different actors.
+My research investigates how people living in militarized spaces like Okinawa, make sense of their lives and how they come to understand local, national and global life in the borderlands.
+Through long-term, multi-sited fieldwork, I analyze patterns in how the concepts of flow, commercialized forms of hybridity, and “third space” ideologies operate to mitigate some disciplining effects of state power for various actors.
 I pay close attention to when and how the various concepts of security consolidate and what precipitates the fragmentation of those imaginaries for US Americans and Okinawans living in Okinawa, Japan.

 Areas of Expertise